runpod/docs/docs/serverless/workers/custom-worker.md

 ---
-title: "Create a custom endpoint"
+title: "Build your first worker"
-sidebar_position: 2
+sidebar_position: 3
-description: Create and deploy your first custom Serverless endpoint.
-Learn to create a handler, test it locally, build a Docker image, deploy an endpoint, and send requests with this step-by-step tutorial.
+description: Build and deploy your first custom Serverless worker.
+Learn to create a handler, test it locally, build a Docker image, create an endpoint, and send requests with this step-by-step tutorial.
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Create a custom endpoint
+# Build your first worker

-Learn how to create, deploy, and test your first custom Serverless endpoint.
+Learn how to create, deploy, and test a custom Serverless worker.

 :::tip

-For an even faster start, you can clone the [worker-basic](https://github.com/runpod-workers/worker-basic) repository to get a pre-configured template for building and deploying Serverless endpoints.
-After cloning the repository, you can skip to [step 6 of this tutorial](#step-6-build-and-push-your-docker-image) to deploy and test the endpoint.
+For an even faster start, clone the [worker-basic](https://github.com/runpod-workers/worker-basic) repository for a pre-configured template for building and deploying Serverless workers.
+After cloning the repository, skip to [step 6 of this tutorial](#step-6-build-and-push-your-docker-image) to deploy and test the endpoint.

 :::